Financial Modelling Courses in Delhi/Gurgaon

 Our course will enable you to make a difference in the finance world; wherein you can contribute using knowledge and skills that you will acquire during our premier program.

-As investment banks do with their clients, we also charge our students with a two-tier fees model – one-time sum at the time of engagement and the rest linked to your performance.
+As investment banks do with their clients, we also charge our students with a two-tier fees model – a one-time sum at the time of engagement and the rest linked to your performance.

 - 40% fee at the time of enrollment for the workshop

 - A substantial, 60% on placement

 We have an array of successful transformation stories of budding finance aspirants turning into triumphant industry participants in capital markets at positions of strategic consultants, financial advisers, and investment bankers.

 Our 6 weeks long course is intended to equip delegates with a thorough understanding of capital markets, equity research, techniques of business valuation and various equity research skills.

 Devised by industry experts with years of industry experience, the course enables our students in connecting the dots between their theoretical learning during formal education and the actual application of those learned concepts on their jobs.